wazo-platform/wazo-doc/source/api_sdk/subroutine.rst

 Where
 -----

-You can write the subroutine in two locations, depending on what you prefer:
+You can write the subroutine:

-* add or edit a file in the web interface :menuselection:`Services --> IPBX --> IPBX Configuration --> Configuration files`
 * add/edit a file directly on the server in :file:`/etc/asterisk/extensions_extra.d`

-The two operations are strictly equivalent.

-.. note:: Since all configuration files will be merged together in the end, it does not matter in which file you write your subroutine.
+.. note:: Since all configuration files will be merged together in the end, it does not matter in
+          which file you write your subroutine.
 The different files are only here to find your way back more quickly than one big configuration file.
 So don't be afraid to create new files!

 What
 ----